My Home and Alphabet group ‘GMUBH’

 Ans: Neat and clean. - What matters most in our home?

-Ans: Love matters the most in our home.
+Ans: Love matters the most in our home. (answers may vary)

 Key knowledge the child will acquire: Children learn to recite the rhyme.

-Poster: Rhyme ‘My home’ – Coming soon
+Poster: Rhyme ‘Home sweet home’ – Coming soon

-Audio: Rhyme ‘My home’ – Coming soon
+Audio: Rhyme ‘Home sweet home’ – Coming soon

 Refer to the ‘LSRW’ Adaptation and Strategies given in the Main page of My Home and Alphabet group ‘GMUBH’ if there are any neuro-diverse children in the class.